muhammedhashir1/muhammedhashir1/README.md

 - 👋 Hi, I’m @muhammedhashir1
-- 👀 I’m interested in React JS developer
+- 👀 I’m interested in MERN stack developer
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently working in React js developer
 - 💞️ I’m looking to collaborate on Front-End Development
 - 📫 How to reach me ...